 Maintenance is simple: just shear the foliage down to about 1 inch in mid-February to early March, around the same time you trim back your hybrid hellebores (Helleborus × hybridus, Zones 4–9).
 If you wait too long to trim the sedge, you’ll cut off the early-rising flowers, too.
 They’re not especially showy—practically black bracts with a fluff of soft yellow stamens—but they are interesting and worth keeping unless you really don’t want seedlings.
 The slender flowering stems wither away in early to midsummer, so you don’t need to deadhead them to keep the plants tidy.

 The “seersucker” part of this sedge’s common name comes from its distinctively dimpled leaf surface, which closely resembles that of the once-popular lightweight fabric.
-The matte, rumpled surface and strong leaf veining makes a handsome contrast to companions that have smooth, glossy foliage, like European wild ginger (Asarum europaeum, Zones 4–7).
+The matte, rumpled surface and strong leaf veining make a handsome contrast to companions that have smooth, glossy foliage, such as European wild ginger (Asarum europaeum, Zones 4–7).

 Another feature that makes this mounded, clump-forming sedge stand out is its relatively wide leaves.
 Bolder than many of its slender-bladed, grasslike sedge relatives, the foliage of seersucker sedge works well for creating interesting contrasts with broader-leaved shade lovers, such as hostas (Hosta cvs., Zones 3–9) and hybrid hellebores, as well as with lacy foliage, like that of epimedium (Epimedium spp. and cvs., Zones 5–9), ferns, and wild bleeding hearts (Dicentra eximia, Zones 4–8).